CZ-NIC/knot-resolver/doc/build.rst

 Released tarballs are available from `<https://knot-resolver.cz/download/>`_

-To make a release tarball from git, use the follwing command.
+To make a release tarball from git, use the following command.
 The

 .. code-block:: bash